[8Jan21 I&P p.81] A number of gazes are listed in the course material - the designations are repeated below with my interpretation of the meaning

 'Vogue' Studios, Paris, 1980

-Bull (2010, p.54) gives the fine example of Helmut Newton's 1981 images deploying complex panoply of gazes, fig. B1.
+Bull (2010, p.54) gives the rich example of Helmut Newton's 1980s images deploying complex panoplies of gazes, such as figure B1.
 Bulgin discussed this in a 1992 essay, Perverse Space and Bull states that this 'complicated the model of the male / active and female / passive gaze' from his earlier Looking at Photographs.

 Looking at this image, we have the model's averted gaze, but only in reflection; she might actually be looking at June Newton (née Browne. aka June Brunell aka Alice Springs) with a returned internal gaze.
 Helmut, meanwhile, is directing the look of the camera to the mirror and therefore, indirectly, turning his male gaze onto a naked woman (while wearing a mac!)
 [That might be the first time I have used an exclamation mark on this site, and probably the last.]